Diverting more young people from a life of drugs, exploitation and crime

 St Giles Trust CEO Rob Owen said:

 Mr Scott’s Violence Reduction Challenge was launched last year to identify a Kent-specific response to the Government’s national Serious Violence Strategy.
 It has brought the police, other emergency services, local authorities and victims’ charities together to discuss rises in violent crime data.
-A report into how some of the underlying causes can be tackled will be published in the spring.
+A report into how some of the underlying causes can be tackled will be published later in the year.